sjbutler/jim/README.md

 JIM takes the following  command line arguments:

- -d     Specifies the path to an exisiting database, or the path to a database
-        to be created. -d is a compulsory argument
- -g     Includes the parsing of generated source code. (optional) --min  The minimum number of threads to use for the parsers. (default -min=10) --max  The maximum number of threads to use for the parsers. (default -max=20)
+ -d   | Specifies the path to an exisiting database, or the path to a database to be created. -d is a compulsory argument -g   | Includes the parsing of generated source code. (optional) --min| The minimum number of threads to use for the parsers. (default -min=10) --max| The maximum number of threads to use for the parsers. (default -max=20)
-        Both --min and --max are optional, but the relationship min >= 1 and max >= min must be true
+      | NB Both --min and --max are optional, but the relationship min >= 1 and max >= min must be true
- -p     The name of the project.
-This is recorded in the database to facilitate
-        access to data for a specific project in combination with the value of the -v flag. -p is compulsory and the string cannot contain spaces or hyphens.
+ -p   | The name of the project.
+This is recorded in the database to facilitate access to data for a specific project in combination with the value of the -v flag. -p is compulsory and the string cannot contain spaces or hyphens.
- -t     Includes test files for parsing. (optional)
+ -t   | Includes test files for parsing. (optional)
- -v     Specifies a version string for the project specified using -p.
-        -v is compulsory and the string cannot contain spaces or hyphens.
+ -v   | Specifies a version string for the project specified using -p. -v is compulsory and the string cannot contain spaces or hyphens.
- --intt-recursive  Causes the name tokeniser to try to tokenise strings it
+ --intt-recursive | Causes the name tokeniser to try to tokenise strings it doesn't recognise that contain no typographical token boundaries, e.g. Outputfilename is analysed and tokenised
-        doesn't recognise that contain no typographical token boundaries, e.g. Outputfilename is analysed and tokenised --intt-modal-expansion Causes the identifier name tokeniser to expand negated modal verbs, e.g. 'cant' is exapnded to 'can not'
+ --intt-modal-expansion | Causes the identifier name tokeniser to expand negated modal verbs, e.g. 'cant' is exapnded to 'can not'

 The command is followed by a path for JIM to search for Java source code.
 For example: